 In this article, we’ll explore what differentiates bourbon from other whiskeys, including ingredients, origin, aging standards, and barrels used.
 Bourbon and whiskey are closely related but distinct categories of spirits, with specific definitions and regulations that distinguish them.

-- Optical Illusion Brain Test: If You Have Eagle Eyes Find 3 among the 8s within 25 Seconds?
+- Optical Illusion Spot The Difference: If You Have Eagle Eyes Find the Difference Between Two Images With 23 Seconds?

 Whiskey is a broad category of distilled alcoholic beverages made from fermented barley mash.
 Grain options include corn, barley, rye, and wheat.
 Whiskey is produced around the world, and its characteristics vary widely depending on the grain used and the method of manufacture.